Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 and a vague nod towards disco ("Song Called Love").
 The

-remainder sound like cut-rate Stories tracks, as these musicians are
+remainder sound like cut-rate Stories tracks with weaker musicians ("Fran", "One of These Days").

 Brown's playing and production is pretty anachronistic throughout,